Traffic Assignment Problem for Footpath Networks with Bidirectional Links: Calibration

 \subsection{Deterministic pVDF}

 We calculate time-dependent average travel times across several experiments and attempt to fit the proposed symmetric and asymmetric pVDFs to minimize RMSE.
 The corridor capacity ($c_{a}$) is 4,847 pedestrians/m/hr and free flow travel time ($\tau _{a}$) is 0.685 seconds.
 The calibrated deterministic symmetric pVDF expressed in equation \eqref{eq:detvdf_sym} has $\alpha = 0.949$ and $\beta = 2.031$ as shown in Table \ref{tab:detpVDF} and Figure \ref{fig:deterministic_vdf_sym}.
 The calibrated deterministic asymmetric pVDF expressed in Equation \eqref{eq:detvdf_asym} is shown in Table \ref{tab:detpVDF} and Figure \ref{fig:deterministic_vdf_asym}.
 The proposed symmetric pVDF is a monotonically increasing function while the asymmetric pVDF is not monotonically increasing.
-The proposed asymmetric pVDF consists of two terms.
-The first term represents the symmetric dynamics and is strictly monotonic, but the second term representing the bidirectional dynamics is not monotonic as shown in Figure \ref{fig:deterministic_vdf_asym_breakdown}.
-When both terms are summed, the calibrated result may only appear to be a monotonic function but it is not.
+The proposed asymmetric pVDF consists of two terms. { The first term represents the symmetric dynamics and is strictly monotonic, but the second term representing the bidirectional dynamics is not monotonic as shown in Figure \ref{fig:deterministic_vdf_asym}.
+Based on the calibration results, the proposed asymmetric pVDF generally has monotonic behavior.
+However, as the ratio of flow over capacity of the reference direction $(x_a/c_a)$ becomes closer to $\lambda_r$ and the flow ratio of the counter direction $(x_a'/c_a)$ becomes closer to $\lambda_c$, the second term becomes negative, hence violating monotonicity assumption as shown in Figure \ref{fig:deterministic_vdf_asym_breakdown}.
+In this example, the proposed asymmetric pVDF seems to be a weakly monotonically increasing function.
+However, monotonicity property does not persist in general for the asymmetric pVDF.
+So, the proposed asymmetric pVDF is non-monotonic.}